aliasrobotics/RSF/README.md

 ### 1.2 `Aspect`: Internal components
 #### 1.2.1 `Criteria`:  Availability of internal components from outside

-Objective –

 - `Objective`: identify internal hardware that is accessible from outside without a need
 - `Rationale`: Directly accessible internal components can be physically damaged, stolen, tampered or completely disabled
 - `Method`:
    - Inspect robots body and look for accessible components (e.g. HDD, embedded devices)
    - Open all doors which are not protected by locks and look for accessible components inside
-- `Notes`:  All cables should also remain inside of the robot.
-Some components require to be partially outside of the body frame (e.g. range finding systems, WI-FI/LTE antennas) in such a case only the required part should stick out, but not the whole component.
+- `Notes`:  *All cables should also remain inside of the robot.
+Some components require to be partially outside of the body frame (e.g. range finding systems, WI-FI/LTE antennas) in such a case only the required part should stick out, but not the whole component*.

+#### 1.2.2 `Criteria`: Monitoring and alert capabilities

+- `Objective`: identify whether rogue access to the internal hardware of the robot can be detected.
+- `Rationale`: Having no verification whether the internals of the robot were accessed or not means that attackers can easily tamper with any internal components or install a hardware Trojan unnoticed.
+- `Method`: ...
+   - Identify all parts of the frame that can be opened or removed to get access to the internal components
+   - Check whether there is an active (tamper switches) or passive (tamper evident screws and seals) monitoring capability present
+   - In case of active monitoring capability, verify that operator receives a real-time alert and the incident is being logged and acted upon by reviewing procedures
+- `Notes`: *Passive monitoring provides information upon inspection whether internals were accessed or not.
+However, there is still a time window between inspections when exploited robots can be abused*.

+## 2. `Layer`: Network
+### 2.1 `Aspect`: Internal network
+#### 2.1.1 `Criteria`: Monitoring and alert capabilities

+- `Objective`: identify whether internal network activity is monitored and alerts are issued based on known signatures or anomalies
+- `Rationale`: Proper security controls on the internal network might be quite hard and sometimes even impossible to implement due to hardware limitations or performance requirements.
+If all other security measures from this document are implemented properly, unauthorized access to the internal network is very unlikely.
+Therefore monitoring capability should be a sufficient security control.
+- `Method`: ...
+   - Enumerate internal network and find entry points (e.g. switch)
+   - Connect to the network and attempt to perform network based attacks (e.g. ARP poisoning, denial of service on a particular node) and verify whether an operator receives a real time alert and incidents are being logged and acted upon by reviewing procedures.
+- `Notes`: *If it is not possible to implement full network monitoring due to hardware limitations.
+At least there should a capability to detect new unauthorized devices on the network.
+In general thresholds on IDS of the internal network should be lower than on the external network.
+Because normal user is usually not supposed to connect to the internal network*.

 ## x. `Layer`: ...
 ### x.y `Aspect`: ...